-Red light therapy is becoming increasingly available across the nation in spas, tanning salons, skin clinics, doctors offices, and even biohacking labs.
-Since there are currently very few FDA approved uses for red light therapy, treatment may not be covered by insurance.
+Red light therapy is becoming increasingly available across the nation in spas, tanning salons, skin clinics, doctor’s offices, and even biohacking labs.
+Since there are currently very few FDA-approved uses for red light therapy, insurance may not cover the treatment.
 A typical session may run anywhere from $50- $100 per session.

-In the advent of all this clinical support for the benefits of red light, there are also multiple home devices on the market.
-It’s important to choose a device that emits the right wavelengths for the goal you are trying to achieve, and has enough power to benefit therapeutically.
-Having a device at home is useful to ensure you’re actually getting in your daily 15 minutes of red light.
+In the advent of all this clinical support for red light benefits, there are also multiple home devices on the market.
+It’s important to choose a device that emits the right wavelengths for the goal you are trying to achieve and has enough power to benefit therapeutically.
+Having a home device is useful to ensure you’re actually getting in your daily 15 minutes of red light.

 What About Joovv Light Therapy?

 Having a device that works depends on two key factors: wavelengths and power.
 Many companies out there don’t disclose the actual spectrum of light, nor the power behind those wavelengths.
-Joovv Light Therapy are transparent about the high quality of their machines, and provide with a powerful and broadspectrum red light.
+Joovv Light Therapy is transparent about their machines’ high quality and provides a powerful and broadspectrum red light.

 Red Light vs. Blue Light Therapy

-Light therapy is being used in various different ways in the skincare industry.
-While red light is known to stimulate collagen production, blue light is notorious for its ability to treat acne.
+Light therapy is being used in various ways in the skincare industry.
+While red light is known to stimulate collagen production, blue light is notorious for treating acne.
 Blue light therapy harnesses the light in the blue wavelength range to specifically kill the bacteria Propionibacterium acnes on the skin, which is a common culprit of breakouts.

 Although the mechanisms are only being explored scientifically in recent years, light therapy has been used therapeutically for over 5000 years.
-Red light therapy works by creating a biochemical impact of the cells of the body, that stimulates ATP which is the cells energy center.
-These red light wavelengths have a profoundly healing impact on the body and have been used therapeutically for a wide range of reasons including to stimulate collagen production, wound healing, hair loss reversal, improving circulation, and increasing energy.
+Red light therapy works by creating a biochemical impact on the body’s cells that stimulates ATP, which is the cell’s energy center.
+These red light wavelengths have a profoundly healing impact on the body.
+They have been used therapeutically for various reasons, including stimulating collagen production, wound healing, hair loss reversal, improving circulation, and increasing energy.
 Approved by the FDA, red light therapy is safe, non-invasive, and non-toxic.
 For best results, it is advised to use red light therapy for 15 minutes, 3-5 times per week, for 8-12 weeks.